For the full list of ship names and more information see: https://en.wikipedia.org/wiki/T%C3%A9m%C3%A9raire-class_ship_of_the_line

-The ship hull and shape was built as accurately as possible to admiralty plans.
+The ship hull and shape was built as accurately as possible to various plans.
 The hull under the waterline was then removed and the upper parts were simplified in detail at the bow, thickened in the stern, windows exaggerated, and deck detail exaggerated.
 All this to be able to print out at 1:700 (and larger) scales.
 Smaller scales are possible but would likely require a resin printer for the best results.

-- 1 x 1:700 scale hull for resin printing
+- 1 x 1:700 scale high hull for fdm printing

-- 1 x 1:700 scale hull for fdm printing
+- 1 x 1:700 scale low hull for fdm printing

-- Split sails without lower mast section and with a hole for a rod/wire – for fdm printing
+- Combined masts/sails without lower mast section and with a hole for a rod/wire – for resin printing

-- Combined sails with lower mast section – for resin printing
+- Split masts/sails with lower mast section – for fdm printing

 - The grey coated model is an fdm 3d print of an earlier versin of the model.
 This version of the model now also contains deck planking, gunports and slightly simplified cannons.

-For assembly, please see the photos on the Intrepid-class 64 gun model (on this site) showing the bowsprit parts and mizzen (rear sail parts) being assembled.
+For assembly, please see the photos on the Intrepid-class 64 gun model (on this site) showing the FDM bowsprit parts and mizzen (rear sail parts) being assembled.